pencilmedia/static-site/README.md

     $ npm run build

-To test:
+To test and dev

     $ npm run start

-And open http://localhost:8000 in your browser.
+    opens http://localhost:8000 in your browser.

 To clean build: